 The GNSO council supports efforts to determine the feasibility of a fast track process to enable the assignment of a few non controversial IDN ccTLDs in the interim.
-These should be limited to one IDN ccTLD per ISO 3166-1 territory, except in those cases where governmental policy makes selecting a single script impossible.
+These should be limited to one IDN ccTLD per ISO 3166-1 country or territory, except in those cases where governmental policy makes selecting a single script impossible.
 The GNSO is committed to working with the ccNSO however possible to expedite the introduction of IDN TLDs for both ccTLDs and gTLDs.
-However, before any policy regarding new IDN ccTLDs can be finalized, criteria must be developed to determine how TLDs will be apportioned into the ccNSO and GNSO for policy development purposes.
+However, before any policy regarding new IDN ccTLDs can be finalized, criteria must be developed to determine how TLDs will be classified into the ccNSO and GNSO for policy development purposes.
 With the introduction of IDN TLDs, it is envisioned that both the ccNSO and GNSO develop policies and procedures for introducing new TLDs to the DNS.
 It therefore seems critical to develop community supported criteria for answering questions like the following:

-- What are the criteria for apportioning TLDs from the general TLD namespace into the name space for which the ccNSO has policy management responsibility? - What are the criteria for apportioning TLDs from the general TLD namespace into the name space which the GNSO has policy management responsibility? - Should any TLD not defined in the ISO 3166-1 list of 2-letter ASCII country codes be classified as a gTLD whether IDN or ASCII? - If not, what criteria would qualify an IDN TLD to fit into the ccNSO policy area? - Should IDN TLDs associated with the ISO 3166-1 list of 2-letter ASCII country codes automatically become a matter of policy management responsibility for the ccNSO? - If so, is it possible to develop a process for determining which IDN TLDs become a matter of policy management responsibility for the ccNSO?
+- What are the criteria for classifying TLDs for which the ccNSO has policy management responsibility? - What are the criteria for classifying TLDs for which the GNSO has policy management responsibility? - Should any TLD not defined in the ISO 3166-1 list of 2-letter ASCII country codes be classified as a gTLD whether IDN or ASCII? - If not, what criteria would qualify an IDN TLD to fit into the ccNSO policy area? - Should IDN TLDs associated with the ISO 3166-1 list of 2-letter ASCII country codes automatically become a matter of policy management responsibility for the ccNSO?

+- If so, is it possible to develop a process for determining which IDN TLDs become a matter of policy management responsibility for the ccNSO? - If not, what criteria would be applied to make this decision?

-1 2 • If not, what criteria would be applied to make this decision?
-3 4 5 6 7 8 It is crucial to recognize that decisions like the above must be made by the full ICANN naming community.
+It is crucial to recognize that decisions like the above must be made by the full ICANN naming community.
 It would not be appropriate for either the GNSO or the ccNSO to primarily take the lead in this task but both supporting organizations should participate equally along with open participation by the impacted community members outside of the two supporting organizations.

-9 10 B. Comments regarding issues and questions in the ccNSO/GAC report 11 For ease of correlating the GNSO comments with the ccNSO-GAC Issues Report, issues 12 13 14 and questions contained in that report are presented in italic font followed by GNSO comments in normal font.
-15 1.
-General issues regarding IDN ccTLDs 16 17 Which 'territories' are eligible for an IDN ccTLD?
-18 19 The existence of IDNs as ccTLDs assumes a direct relationship between an IDN TLD 20 string and a 'territory' as in ASCII ccTLDs.
-21 siring and a territory as in ASCII cc1LDs.
-22 23 a) Should this relationship be maintained?
-24 25 Proposed GNSO response: Yes, mapping to the ISO 3166-1 list must be maintained.
-26 27 28 b) If so, should the 'territories' which are potentially eligible for IDN ccTLDs be exactly the same as the 'territories' that are listed in the ISO-3166-1 list?
-29 30 31 Proposed GNSO response: Yes.
-32 33 c) If not, should another list be used or should another mechanism be developed?
-34 35 36 Proposed GNSO response: The GNSO supports continued mapping to the ISO 3166-1 list.
-37 38 d) Should anything be done about ccTLDs already being used as gTLDs?
-39 40 41 Proposed GNSO response: This seems to be an issue of primary concern for the communities associated with individual ccTLDs.
-42 43 Should an IDN ccTLD string be "meaningful"?
-44 45 46 An ASCII ccTLD string 'represents' the name of a 'territory' based on its entry into the ISO 3166-1 list.
+B. Comments regarding issues and questions in the ccNSO/GAC report

+For ease of correlating the GNSO comments with the ccNSO-GAC Issues Report, issues and questions contained in that report are presented in italic font followed by GNSO comments in normal font.

+1. General issues regarding IDN ccTLDs

+Which 'territories' are eligible for an IDN ccTLD?

+The existence of IDNs as ccTLDs assumes a direct relationship between an IDN TLD string and a 'territory' as in ASCII ccTLDs.

+a) Should this relationship be maintained?

+GNSO response: Yes, mapping to the ISO 3166-1 list must be maintained.

+b) If so, should the 'territories' which are potentially eligible for IDN ccTLDs be exactly the same as the 'territories' that are listed in the ISO-3166-1 list?

+GNSO response: Yes.

+c) If not, should another list be used or should another mechanism be developed?

+GNSO response: The GNSO supports continued mapping to the ISO 3166-1 list.

+d) Should anything be done about ccTLDs already being used as gTLDs?

+GNSO response: This seems to be an issue of primary concern for the communities associated with individual ccTLDs.

+Should an IDN ccTLD string be "meaningful"?

+An ASCII ccTLD string 'represents' the name of a 'territory' based on its entry into the ISO 3166-1 list.